 News: Mention of a technical product innovation, a new fad among a certain age group, or the impact of an economic phenomenon (e.g. plummeting gasoline prices) in a magazine or newspaper article, a blog, or a t.v feature can lead you to a profitable business opportunity.

-Scan recent articles from Business Source Complete or Factiva or Lexis Nexis Academic for marketing ideas.
+Scan recent articles from Business Source Complete or Lexis Nexis Academic for marketing ideas.
 Or depend on stories from media sources that you trust and check often online or in paper to choose a consumer group or specific product market of interest.

 Published Market Research: Click on the Market Research Data tabs to find useful online and book sources of US and International marketing data.